Tushar Patel, MD, FACS

 Dr. Patel received his undergraduate degree from Rutgers University, graduating with honors.
 He earned his medical degree from the University of Medicine and Dentistry of New Jersey-Robert Wood Johnson Medical School, from which he graduated in the top of his class.

 Dr. Patel then completed training and became board certified in general surgery at Robert Wood Johnson University Hospital, earning the award for academic excellence during his surgical training.
 He completed a one-year fellowship in the National Institutes of Health-funded laboratories in the Department of Surgical Sciences at Robert Wood Johnson Medical School.
 His research led to multiple publications in peer-reviewed journals as well as presentations at several national meetings.

 Dr. Patel continued his training in the University of Texas-Health Science Center’s plastic and reconstructive surgery fellowship program at the world-renowned Texas Medical Center in Houston.
 While at UT, he also trained at the prestigious MD Anderson Cancer Center, where he learned some of the most advanced and pioneering techniques in breast cancer reconstruction.
 These techniques include the DIEP (perforator) flap as well as the muscle-sparing TRAM flap.
 Dr. Patel is also an expert in orbital decompression for Graves’ Ophthalmopathy.

-Dr. Patel has been recognized by The Consumer Research Council of America as Top Surgeon and Top Plastic Surgeon since 2007 and was named Top Doctor in New Jersey Monthly.
-He is also a Castle Connolly Top Doctor.
+Dr. Patel is an Assistant Professor in the Department of Plastic and Reconstructive Surgery at Seton Hall-Hackensack Meridian School of Medicine.
+He has been recognized by The Consumer Research Council of America as Top Surgeon and Top Plastic Surgeon since 2007 and was named Top Doctor in New Jersey Monthly.
+Dr. Patel has also been named a Castle Connolly Top Doctor.

 Inspiring Medical Case